Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Open Challenges

-This section discusses interesting research directions of the proposed HSFL and HFSL architectures, some examples are discussed as below.
+This section discusses open challenges for future research directions of the proposed HSFL and HFSL architectures.
+Several important examples are discussed as below.

-\textbf{Model splitting and resource allocation:} For HSFL, an applicable splitting scheme, e.g., the value of $M$, can greatly improve the transmission efficiency and reduce client dropout rate.
-Particularly, considering a D2D network where the wireless links among clients are random and dynamic, how to determine a reasonable $M$ represents a noteworthy problem, e.g., designing a dynamic model splitting scheme.
-For HFSL, the structural characteristics of the model can impose higher complexity and additional challenges to the model splitting problem, especially in D2D networks.
-For example, the model of HFSL can be divided into multiple subnetworks and assigned to different D2D clients, where subnetworks and D2D clients are regarded as two directed graphs.
-In this case, the subnetwork allocation problem over a D2D network is formulated as a subgraph isomorphism problem\cite{Liwang-IOTJ}, which is generally NP-complete and greatly calls for low-complexity and responsive solution designs.
-Besides, since different model segments (layers) may leave various impacts on training performance, highly depending on the local data set of each client.
-Thus, model splitting scheme for HSFL and HFSL should be client/segment/layer-wise, which still remains an open problem.
-Moreover, considering heterogeneous resource conditions of clients, model splitting should be jointly optimized via designing feasible resource allocation strategies, for better training performance and higher resource efficiency.
+\textbf{Model splitting and resource allocation:} In the context of HSFL, implementing an appropriate splitting scheme, such as determining the value of $M$, can significantly enhance transmission efficiency and reduce client dropout rates.
+Particularly, in a dynamic D2D network where wireless links among clients are random and ever-changing, the task of defining a suitable value for $M$ becomes a significant challenge, necessitating the development of dynamic model splitting schemes.
+In the case of HFSL, the structural complexities of the model introduce additional intricacies and challenges to the model splitting problem, especially within D2D networks.
+For instance, HFSL's model can be divided into multiple subnetworks and allocated to various D2D clients, with both subnetworks and D2D clients represented as two directed graphs.
+In this scenario, the subnetwork allocation problem in a D2D network is formulated as a subgraph isomorphism problem\cite{Liwang-IOTJ}, which is generally NP-complete and demands solutions with low complexity and high responsiveness.
+Furthermore, as different model segments (layers) can have varying impacts on training performance, contingent upon each client's local dataset, the model splitting scheme for both HSFL and HFSL should be designed on a client/segment/layer-wise basis, an area that continues to present an open challenge.
+Additionally, given the heterogeneous resource conditions of clients, optimizing model splitting should involve the joint design of feasible resource allocation strategies, aimed at improving training performance and resource efficiency.